syncrao/MySite/README.md

-# MySite
+# SyncRao

-**SyncRao** is a personal freelance brand, and this website serves as its online presence to showcase my development projects and services
+**SyncRao** is a personal freelance brand, and this website serves as its online presence to showcase my development projects and services.

 > 💡 SyncRao is currently a personal brand and may be formally registered in the future as demand grows.